claremacrae/claremacrae.github.io/consulting/qualifications.md

 * Excellent knowledge of the full software development life cycle for large C++ and Qt applications
 * Particular expertise in testing and maintaining C++ code, especially legacy code.
 * Excellent knowledge of principles of software build systems, and have written, and worked on, a variety of these systems.
-* Reviewed a number of techical books, including "Software Design X-Rays" by Adam Tornhill (author of "Your Code as a Crime Scene")
+* Reviewed a number of technical books, including "Software Design X-Rays" by Adam Tornhill (author of "Your Code as a Crime Scene")

 ## Experience